top of page

 What can I expect from my course ?

-Cave diving training is demanding in terms of knowledge, diving techniques and mind preparation.
-You will learn how to handle redundant gear configurations, complex dive planning and gas management, while reinforcing fundamental skills and develop a suitable mind setup for cave diving, raising your awareness level and your conscience of the environment.
+Cave diving training is rigorous and demanding, requiring extensive knowledge, advanced diving techniques, and mental preparation.
+Throughout your training, you'll master handling redundant gear configurations, complex dive planning, and meticulous gas management.
+The program will reinforce your fundamental skills and help you develop the appropriate mindset for cave diving, enhancing your awareness and understanding of the cave environment.

 Which hazards are specific to cave diving ?